elizabethcsw/CV/README.md

 ## Experiences

+#### Healthera Limited (Nov '17 to Present)
+- Full stack developer
+- Covers the frontend and backend in web and mobile development.
+Responsible in building web applications in React and Angular, and extending the API with Node.js, Express, Cassandra and ElasticSearch, supporting more than 8000 users.
+Proficient in Amazon Web Services and Jenkins for continous integration and deployment.

 #### Hong Kong Exchanges and Clearing Limited (Jun '16 to Jun '17)
 - Associate at IPO Transactions
-- Vetting over 30 companies, including banks, conglomerates, pharmaceutical companies and financial institutions that have applied to get listed in Hong Kong
+- Vetted over 30 companies, including banks, conglomerates, pharmaceutical companies and financial institutions that have applied to get listed in Hong Kong

 #### Hong Kong Exchanges and Clearing Limited (Sep '14 to May '16)
 - Management Trainee at Listing, Trading, Research and Risk Management